maitree7/Fintech_Case_Study_14_March/kowsi/README.md

 In addition to that, SALT offers

-  >No monthly minimum payments
+  * No monthly minimum payments

-  >Set pre-established loan terms
+  * Set pre-established loan terms

-  >Minimizes taxes as conversion to U.S Dollar is not required
+  * Minimizes taxes as conversion to U.S Dollar is not required

+### Performance relative to competitor

+With its top security practices and high-quality customer service, SALT Lending is positioned as a forward-thinking platform that can effectively preserve the value of borrowers’ cryptocurrencies.

+    :heavy_check_mark: Starting from $5,000*

+    :heavy_check_mark: Interest rates from 5.95% *

+    :heavy_check_mark: Terms from 3 to 12 months

+    :heavy_check_mark: Starting LTV from 30% - 70%

+    :heavy_check_mark: $0 origination or prepayment fees